 "The EYFS is about how children learn, as well as what they learn.
 Children need opportunities to develop their own play and independent exploration."
 The Development Matters is a non-statutory document for EYFS which has been created to support practitioner's understanding of child development and their delivery of teaching.
 This is a document to guide practitioners to design an effective Early Years curriculum and overall support professional judgement enabling children's individual needs to be supported and build upon their strengths.
 Other areas of learning will also feed into Design Technology, for example, the area of Communication and Language has a bearing on children being able to talk about their creations and having the language to do so etc. Please refer to this document for an in depth view of progress within the above areas.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/ 1007446/6.7534 DfE Development Matters Report_and illustrations web 2 .pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/ 1007446/6.7534 DfE Development Matters Report and illustrations web 2 .pdf

-Development Matters Statements 2020 Three and Four Year Olds Personal, Social and Emotional Development Select and use activities and resources, with help when needed.
+Development M atters Statements 2020 (Revised 2023) Three and Four Year Olds Personal, Social and Emotional Development Select and use activities and resources, with help when needed.
 This helps them to achieve a goal they have chosen or one which is suggested to them.
+Be increasingly independent in meeting their own care needs.
+Make healthy choices about food, drink, activity and toothbrushing.
 Physical Development Use large-muscle movements to wave flags and streamers, paint and make marks.
 Choose the right resources to carry out their own plan.
 Use one-handed tools and equipment, for example, making snips in paper with scissors.
 Understanding the World Explore how things work.
+Talk about the differences between materials and changes they notice.
 Expressive Arts and Design Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.
-Explore different materials freely, in order to develop their ideas about how to use them and what to make.
+Explore different materials freely, to develop their ideas about how to use them and what to make.
 Develop their own ideas and then decide which materials to use to express them.
-Create closed shapes with continuous lines, and begin to use these shapes to represent objects.
-Reception Children Physical Development Progress towards a more fluent style of moving, with developing control and grace.
+Join materials and explore different textures.
+Create closed shapes with continuous lines and begin to use these shapes to represent objects. • Draw with increasing complexity and detail.
+Reception Children Personal, Social and Emotional Development Manage their own needs.
+Personal hygiene Know and talk about the different factors that support their overall health and wellbeing: healthy eating Physical Development Progress towards a more fluent style of moving, with developing control and grace.
 Develop their small motor skills so that they can use a range of tools competently, safely and confidently.
 Use their core muscle strength to achieve a good posture when sitting at a table or sitting on the floor.
 Expressive Arts and Design Explore, use and refine a variety of artistic effects to express their ideas and feelings.
 Return to and build on their previous learning, refining ideas and developing their ability to represent them.

 Create collaboratively, sharing ideas, resources and skills.
-Early Learning Goals Physical Development Fine Motor Skills • Use a range of small tools, including scissors, paintbrushes and cutlery.
+Early Learning Goals Personal, Social, Emotional Development Managing Self Manage their own basic hygiene and personal needs, including dressing, going to the toilet, and understanding the importance of healthy food choices.
+Physical Development Fine Motor Skills • Use a range of small tools, including scissors, paintbrushes and cutlery.
 Expressive Arts and Design Creating with Materials Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 Share their creations, explaining the process they have used.